NREL/PVade/docs/examples/Panels_2D.rst

 PV Panels 2D
 =========

-This example runs a 2D fluid-structure simulation of a photovoltaic panel cross-section using the built-in ``panels2d`` geometry module.
+This example runs a 2D fluid-structure simulation of a single-row photovoltaic panel cross-section using the built-in ``panels2d`` geometry module.

 PV Panels 2D Workflow Overview